BMA0D307 – Feature Writing

 2.9 Comprehend the process of graded assessment

-actively participate in class and group critiques and presentations consider and reflect upon the relationship between the information gathering process and the final product for normative evaluation
+- Consider and reflect upon the relationship between the information gathering process and the final product for normative evaluation.

 Differences between news and feature stories and reviews